DarnHyena/CackleheimCode/Cackleheim/README.md

 -Section of code to hide player model only attached to one of the bases.
  Need to get it connected to the other two

--Armor needs crafting benches assigned

--Localization section on armor doesn't seem to be working so I've attached the names and descriptions in the recipe section for now

 You can find the github at: https://github.com/DarnHyena/CackleJotunnMods/tree/master/Cackleheim